nworiekingslee/The-Build-Bootcamp-1.0/Frontend Development/Week 2.md

 ### Ouma Clifford:
 <img src="https://user-images.githubusercontent.com/55883854/158276366-cfe0984e-9a2f-4044-8833-c10f4297cd0c.jpg" href="https://github.com/nworiekingslee" title="Nworie Kingsley" width="150"></img>

 Clifford is a technology enthusiast with keen interest in web development and web design.
 He is a React Native developer who is passionate about User Experience design.
-He love communities and enjoys teaching and sharing what he knows with others.
+He loves communities and enjoys teaching and sharing what he knows with others.

 ### Chibuokem Obiegbulem: